Why the management of hazardous substances and biotechnology is important

 What the issue is

-New Zealand, like other countries, is exposed to a range of substances that can damage our health and the health of our environment.
+Aotearoa New Zealand, like other countries, is exposed to a range of substances and organisms that can if not well-managed damage our health and the health of our environment.

 • hazardous substances